netdata/netdata/docs/tutorials/dimension-templates.md

 The `lookup` line has changed from `of` to `foreach`, and we're now passing three dimensions.

 In this example, Netdata will create three alarms with the names `cpu_template_system`, `cpu_template_user`, and `cpu_template_nice`.
-Every 10 seconds, each alarm will use the same database query to calculate the average CPU usage for the `system`, `user`, and `nice` dimensions over the last 3 seconds and send out alarms if necessary.
+Every minute, each alarm will use the same database query to calculate the average CPU usage for the `system`, `user`, and `nice` dimensions over the last 10 minutes and send out alarms if necessary.

 You can find these three alarms active by clicking on the **Alarms** button in the top navigation, and then clicking on the **All** tab and scrolling to the **system - cpu** collapsible section.